Skip advert

 Find out what a Puffin crossing is and how to use one

-Puffin crossings look and function in a similar way to Pelican crossings, but there are some key differences to be aware of.
-Pedestrians will still see a black and yellow box with a button on it, and drivers will see normal traffic lights, but puffin crossings do not have the green and red man mounted high up on the light pole.
+Puffin crossings look and have a similar functionality to Pelican crossing, but there are some key differences to be aware of.
+Pedestrians will still see a black and yellow box with a button on it, and drivers will see normal traffic lights, but puffin crossings do not have the green and red man mounted high up on the traffic light pole.

-Instead, the red and green man pedestrian crossing symbols are displayed on the yellow and black box above the crossing demand button.
+Instead, the red and green man pedestrian crossing symbols on a Puffin crossing are displayed on the yellow and black box above the crossing demand button.

 Advertisement - Article continues below